cert-manager/print-your-cert/README.md

 brother_ql --model QL-820NWB --printer usb://0x04f9:0x209d print --label 62 pem-to-png.png
 ```

-# Public IP on my machine with f1.micro + WireGuard
+## [UNUSED] Public IP on my machine with f1.micro + WireGuard

+> I ended up not using the "manual" Wireguard setup.
+Instead, I use Caddy on the
+> VM, and Tailscale between the VM and the Pi.

 Based on https://blog.kmassada.com/quickstart-wireguard-beryl-gcp/ (2020).